PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 <img src="../assets/img/knn1.webp" alt="KNN">

-## Introduction

-K Nearest Neighbors (KNNs) is a supervised machine learning algorithm that can be used for both classification and regression tasks.

 ## Assumptions

-KNN operates under the assumption that instances that are close to each other in the feature space are likely to be similar.
-In other words, points that are similar to each other also tend to have similar target values.
-Thus the target value of a new instance is likely to be the same as its nearest neighbors.
+KNN assumes that data points that are close to each other in the feature space are likely to have similar labels.
+So when we get a new point, we find its nearest neighbors and give it a similar label.

-However, this assumption may not always hold, especially in datasets where the relationship between features and target values is not strictly dependent on proximity.
-For instance, consider a dataset concerning customer preferences, where features such as age and income are considered.
-Customers with similar ages and incomes may still have vastly different preferences.
+But this assumption does not always work.
+In some datasets, the relationship between features and target values is not based on how close the points are.
+For example, in geopolitics, neighboring countries often do not share the same interests.
+They might even be opposed to each other.
+In this case, the KNN idea that countries in the same region are similar does not hold.

 ## Algorithm